Aktiebolag: Private

 For a private limited company in Sweden (privat aktiebolag), the minimum share capital is 25,000 Swedish kronor.

 The main Swedish statutes regulating limited companies are The Companies Act (Aktiebolagslagen (ABL) 2005:551) and The Limited Companies Ordinance (Aktiebolagsförordningen 2005:559).
 The law provisions in ABL stipulate that parent companies and subsidiaries are separate legal persons and legal entities.

 Examples

-The abbreviation AB is seen in company names such as EA Digital Illusions CE AB, Ericsson AB, MySQL AB, Mojang AB, Spotify AB, Scania AB, Hi3G Access AB, and originally, Svenska Aeroplan AB (SAAB).
-Other companies have included this into their abbreviated trading name, for example SSAB AB (formerly Svenskt Stål AB), HIAB (Hydrauliska Industri AB), ESAB (Elektriska Svetsnings-Aktiebolaget) and LKAB (Luossavaara-Kiirunavaara Aktiebolag).
+The abbreviation AB is seen in company names such as EA Digital Illusions CE AB, Ericsson AB, MySQL AB, Mojang AB, Spotify AB, Scania AB and Hi3G Access AB.
+Other companies have included this into their abbreviated trading name, for example Saab AB (formerly Svenska Aeroplan AB), SSAB AB (formerly Svenskt Stål AB), HIAB (Hydrauliska Industri AB), ESAB (Elektriska Svetsnings-Aktiebolaget) and LKAB (Luossavaara-Kiirunavaara Aktiebolag).

 Finland

 The term aktiebolag is also used in Finland Swedish, alongside the Finnish osakeyhtiö; the choice and ordering of terms tends to indicate the company's primary working language.